LeonardosGitHub/agility2018_iControl_LX_Lab/docs/class1/module6/lab2.rst

       :align: center
       :scale: 50%

 #.
-Congrats you've now created an ASM policy and associated it with a virtual server all in one step!!
+Congratulations!
+You've now created an ASM policy and associated it with a virtual server all in a single step!